The AD B.A.S. degree requires the completion of either a mentor-based internship or a self- or group-driven capstone project.

 • Networking and References: build industry contacts and references for future employment.

-Please note that, although the program staff work to set up students for success through training and connections with industry professionals, you are ultimately responsible for securing your internship.
+Please note that, although the program staff works to set up students for success through training and connections with industry professionals, you are ultimately responsible for securing your internship.

 Not all students choose to participate in an internship.
-In this case, the alternative is a capstone project, where the specification is driven by the student or a group of students.
+In this case, the alternative is a capstone project, where the student or a group of students drives the project focus.